lsdebianchi/BUG-pnp-playwright-esm/README.md

 # BUG when using pnp with esm loader and playwright

+The bug happens with node `v14.17.0`.
+Testing it on node `v16` and above the bug doesn't happen.

 ## How to reporduce the bug.

 1. Clone this repo.